philpagel/ET54.py/tools/fwupdater/README.md

    The loads display will then show something like this:
 ```
    Programming :  xxxxxxxxx
-   Ch1 State   :  R5
+   CH1 State   :  R5
 ````
 7. Wait until the load shows "Please Reset!" on the display.
 8. Turn load off and on again.

-The entire process will take about 12 minutes.
+The entire process will take about 13 minutes (~11min for the upload and another ~2 minutes for programming).

 The bootloader is very temperamental: It may take several attempts until it is successfully triggered.